Lecanyu/Sparse3d/README.md

 # Sparse3D

 Sparse3D is an offline reconstruction system.
-It is able to robustly reconstruction sparse RGB-D input data (e.g. fast-moving scanning, small inter-frame overlap and etc).
+It is able to robustly handle sparse RGB-D input data (e.g. fast-moving scanning, small inter-frame overlap and etc).

 Please check our published paper for more details.